mlabs-haskell/plutus-simple-model/README.md

 utxoAt  :: HasAddress addr => addr -> Run [(TxOutRef, TxOut)] datumAt :: TxOutRef -> Run (Maybe a)
 ```
+Note that `datumAt` reads both hashed and inlined datums with the same interface.

 Our `gameScript` has instance of `HasAddress`.
 It is an address of underlying script.
 We should query the datum separately because `TxOut` contains only hash of it.